 While I was listening to the program, I got the courage to call the counselling team to ask for prayer support for my illness.
 Praise God, it wasn’t long before there was a change in my illness.
 I feel better and feel like I have recovered.

-I am very happy when the team visited my place in my kampung (village) today!
+I was very happy when the team visited my place in my kampung (village) today!

 I give thanks to the Lord Jesus that through the Heartline radio ministry, I am strengthened and comforted.”